 This, of course, might not happen - in which case one should immediately

 adopt an expression of pain (thus matching that of the rest of the

 A fluff is a little more difficult to recover from, comprising,

-The best remedy here is repetition, but care should be taken that such
+The best remedy here is repetition, but care should be taken that

-an entire solo.
+the technique throughout an entire solo.

 A complete and utter failure to make any changes whatsoever is

-This is why it's as well to practice not only your regular patterns (cycle
+This is why it's as well to practice not only your regular patterns

-of 'ditties' in all keys.
+also a selection of 'ditties' in all keys.

 Many an appalling solo has been saved by the timely addition of

 the 'Laurel & Hardy' theme or the 'Looney Tunes' playout.

 Note that in order to differentiate these riffs from the aforementioned

-sarcastic riffs, there should be no rest preceding them and you should
+sarcastic riffs, there should be no rest preceding them and you

-British Bobby' in time is often sufficient).
+a la 'comedy British Bobby' in time is often sufficient).
 If you

 are wearing a hat, raise it at the end of the solo.